 - Respect of a team curfew

 Creating a self-fulfilling prophecy among athletes by making statements that begin with “This is a team that always….” or “This team is known for…” and adding whatever reference to good sportsmanship you feel necessary can have a positive effect.
 For example, if a team has a significant history, athletes need to feel a duty to maintain and build on the hard work that has been done by those before them to create a positive team reputation.

 Coaches need to educate their athletes about what is considered appropriate and acceptable behaviour, particularly if they are representing a team or organization.

-As part of the lead-up to a national championships I always conduct a discussion with the team about how they are expected to behave whilst at the event.
+As part of the lead-up to a national championships I always conducted a discussion with the team about how they are expected to behave whilst at the event.
 This is based on behaviour guidelines that I developed some years ago.